andrewtyl/express-boilerplate/README.md

 1. Install the Heroku CLI using instructions from https://devcenter.heroku.com/articles/heroku-cli
 2. Create an app on Heroku.
 You can do this with the Heroku CLI or at https://dashboard.heroku.com/
 3. Install the Travis-CI CLI using instructions from https://github.com/travis-ci/travis.rb#readme.
 This requires installing Ruby Version 1.9.3 or greater (2.0.0 or greater is reccomended).
-4. Setup Travis-CI to automatically build pushed branches.
+4. Setup Travis-CI to automatically build pushed branches from your github repo.
 5. Edit `.travis.yml`.
 See the file and https://docs.travis-ci.com/user/customizing-the-build for more details.
 6. Any future pushes to the master branch should automatically trigger a build to Heroku.